Decadal Review of Academic Units

 • Enumerate resource needs or curricular challenges that deserve attention

-Upon receipt of the External Committee’s report, the dean’s office sends each member of the committee a modest honorarium in appreciation of the individual’s service.
+Upon receipt of the External Committee’s report, the dean’s office sends each committee member a modest honorarium to appreciate the individual’s service.